dotnet-websharper/docs/v4.1/fsharp/sitelets.md

 ### Catching wrong requests with Sitelet.InferWithErrors

 By default, `Sitelet.Infer` ignores requests that it fails to parse, in order to give potential other components (such as [ASP.NET](http://websharper.com/docs/aspnet)) a chance to respond to the request.
 However, if you want to send a custom response for badly-formatted requests, you can use [`Sitelet.InferWithErrors`](/api/WebSharper.Sitelets.Sitelet#InferWithErrors\`\`1) instead.
-This function wraps the parsed request in the [`ActionEncoding.DecodeResult<'EndPoint>`](/api/WebSharper.Sitelets.ActionEncoding.DecodeResult\`1) union.
+This function wraps the parsed request in the [`ParseRequestResult<'EndPoint>`](/api/WebSharper.Sitelets.ParseRequestResult\`1) union.
 Here are the cases you can match against:

-* `ActionEncoding.Success of 'EndPoint`: The request was successfully parsed.
+* `ParseRequestResult.Success of 'EndPoint`: The request was successfully parsed.

-* `ActionEncoding.InvalidMethod of 'EndPoint * method: string`: An endpoint was successfully parsed but with the given wrong HTTP method.
+* `ParseRequestResult.InvalidMethod of 'EndPoint * method: string`: An endpoint was successfully parsed but with the given wrong HTTP method.

-* `ActionEncoding.MissingQueryParameter of 'EndPoint * name: string`: The URL path was successfully parsed but a mandatory query parameter with the given name was missing.
+* `ParseRequestResult.MissingQueryParameter of 'EndPoint * name: string`: The URL path was successfully parsed but a mandatory query parameter with the given name was missing.
 The endpoint value contains a default value (`Unchecked.defaultof<_>`) where the query parameter value should be.

-* `ActionEncoding.InvalidJson of 'EndPoint`: The URL was successfully parsed but the JSON body wasn't.
+* `ParseRequestResult.InvalidJson of 'EndPoint`: The URL was successfully parsed but the JSON body wasn't.
 The endpoint value contains a default value (`Unchecked.defaultof<_>`) where the JSON-decoded value should be.

-* `ActionEncoding.MissingFormData of 'EndPoint * name: string`: The URL was successfully parsed but a form data parameter with the given name was missing or wrongly formatted.
+* `ParseRequestResult.MissingFormData of 'EndPoint * name: string`: The URL was successfully parsed but a form data parameter with the given name was missing or wrongly formatted.
 The endpoint value contains a default value ([`Unchecked.defaultof<_>`](/api/Microsoft.FSharp.Core.Operators.Unchecked#defaultof\`\`1)) where the form body-decoded value should be.

 If multiple of these kinds of errors happen, only the last one is reported.